CarlosSprekelsen/CameraRecorder/mediamtx-camera-service-go/evidence/sprint-1/t1.1.1/pm-completion-report.md

 ## Executive Summary

 As **Project Manager**, I have completed my review of Story S1.1 Configuration Management System and hereby approve the completion of all tasks T1.1.1 through T1.1.6.
-The implementation demonstrates excellent functional completeness, high-quality test coverage, and meets all performance targets.
+The implementation demonstrates excellent functional completeness, good test coverage, and meets all performance targets.

 ### **Final Decision: ✅ APPROVED**
 - ✅ **All Tasks Completed:** T1.1.1-T1.1.6
-- ✅ **IV&V Validation:** Approved with minor test infrastructure issue
+- ✅ **IV&V Validation:** Approved with minor test failure
 - ✅ **Control Point:** Configuration system loads all settings from Python equivalent
 - ✅ **Performance Targets:** All exceeded
 - ✅ **Quality Standards:** Met or exceeded